Accord-Project/bsdd/README1.md

 From our experience with large thesauri, the assumption that everything will be translated is unrealistic.
-For example, the Getty AAT (a major thesaurus in Cultural Heritage) had 109 languages as of Nov 2016, but only 4 that cover all 40k concepts, and only 9 that have more than 1k labels (see [Count_Terms_by_Language](https://vocab.getty.edu/doc/queries/#Count_Terms_by_Language)).
+For example, the Getty AAT (a major thesaurus in Cultural Heritage) had 109 languages as of Nov 2016, but only 4 that cover all 40k concepts, and only 9 that have more than 1k labels (see [Count\_Terms\_by\_Language](https://vocab.getty.edu/doc/queries/#Count_Terms_by_Language)).

-Such assumption makes it harder to deploy a translation: it has to be 100% translated before it can be deployed.
+Such an assumption makes it harder to deploy a translation: it has to be 100% translated before it can be deployed.
 It is better to allow a mix of languages to be stored, and let the user pick desired language(s) by preference.
 This can be done by: